Low Carb Cloud Bread with Greek Yogurt

 This site contains affiliate links.
 Please see Policies for more information.

 Cloud bread is a staple around my house.
 It makes great sandwich bread and is also just delicious to snack on.
-Whether you’re on a low carb diet, or maybe the 21 Day Fix, this bread is a life saver.
 It’s soft and fluffy, tastes delicious with a pinch of salt on it, and I could literally eat an entire batch in one day.

 Ingredients in Low Carb Cloud Bread